-The number of hours required to complete the Bachelor of Science Public Health degree is 121 for the Public Health Sociology specialization and 126 hours for the Environmental Public Health specialization.
+The number of hours required to complete the Bachelor of Science Public Health degree is 121 for both specializations.

 You may need to plan a program of more than the minimum number of credit hours if you wish to complete specific professional training, are preparing for graduate study in certain disciplines, or have multidisciplinary goals.